 One method of desalination is called distillation.
 Distillation involves heating the salty water so that it vaporizes.
 As the water vaporizes, it leaves the salt and other minerals behind.
-The water vapor is then cooled and condensed back into liquid water that is now much purer than it was before.
-This process is expensive because it requires a lot of energy to heat the water, but for some communities, clean water is worth the price.
+The water vapor is then cooled and condensed back into liquid water that is now much less salty than it was before.
+This process is expensive because it requires a lot of energy to heat the water, but for some communities, desalination is the only option.

-In this experiment, you will first use a Conductivity Probe to measure the salinity of a sample of saltwater.
+In this experiment, you will first use a conductivity probe to measure the salinity of a sample of saltwater.
 You will distill the sample water by heating it and collecting the condensed vapor.
-The salinity of the condensed vapor will then be measured to determine the amount of salt removed.
+After that, you will use the conductivity probe to measure the salinity of the condensed vapor in order to determine the amount of salt removed during distillation.

 - Distill saltwater.

-- Calculate the percent of salts removed from the sample.
+- Calculate the amount of salt removed from the sample.